Keto Bread

 I keep a few bread recipes on rotation: bread rolls for dinner, 90 second bread for quick single servings, and this loaf for sandwiches and toast.
 If you need something for a burger, my hamburger buns use a similar dough with a different shape.
 This is the one I slice for the week.

 Each loaf cuts into about 18 slices with 12g protein per slice and 2.4g net carbs.
 Most low carb loaves I’ve tried land around 3-4g protein per slice.
-The protein powder is what closes that gap without changing the taste.
+The mozzarella and the protein powder are what close that gap without changing the taste.
 Toast the slices and the structure gets even better.

 Reader Catherine has made this more than half a dozen times and says it comes out perfectly every single batch.
 Reader Katie tried six other recipes before this one and said it’s the first that actually rises.
-That consistency is what I was chasing during those nine test batches, and it’s what keeps me coming back to this loaf over everything else I’ve tried.
+That consistency is what I was chasing through all that testing, and it’s what keeps me coming back to this loaf over everything else I’ve tried.

 FEATURED COMMENT